nce/oci-free-cloud-k8s/README.md

 This repo utilizes the [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) of the oracle cloud.
 In its current state, i just pay a few cents for dns management.

-In the orcale cloud the Kubernetes controlplane (oke) is free for use, you just pay for the workers, *if* you surpass the always free tier (which we don't).
+In the orcale cloud the Kubernetes controlplane (oke) is free to use, you just pay for the workers, *if* you surpass the always free tier (which we don't).
-The 4 oCpus and 24GB memory are divided by two instances, leading to a good resource utilization.
+The 4 oCpus and 24GB memory are divided by two instances, allowing for a good resource utilization.
 The boot partions are 100Gb each, allowing `longhorn` to use around 60GB for in Cluster Storage.

 The initial infra setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/